Why Gender Diversity In Tech Matters

 Diversity in tech shows how open companies are to something new and different.
-Organizations with a diverse workforce are more inclined to offer a greater variety of solutions to different problems, as employees with different backgrounds bring new talents, knowledge and skills.
+Organizations with a diverse workforce are more inclined to offer a greater variety of solutions to different problems, as employees with different backgrounds bring new talents, knowledge, and skills.

-The findings of the study by Morgn Stanley, show that a more diverse workplace deliver better results and better returns with less volatility.
+The findings of the study by Morgan Stanley, show that a more diverse workplace delivers better results and better returns with less volatility.
 In the tech world, one of the biggest issues in terms of diversity is a lack of female workers.
 The level of female employment and leadership in tech is quite alarming, and it isn’t only an ethical issue anymore, but also an economic one.
 Moreover, it should be addressed by the leaders in the IT field, in whose hands lies the power to balance gender representation, and their example and persistent management should pave the way into the right direction.

 Diversity is not how we differ.
 Diversity is about embracing one another’s uniqueness. – Ola Joseph

 Our company pays a lot of attention to this issue, so we talked with Andrey Bezruchko, CEO and Co-Founder of Newxel:

 Additional team motivation is a hot topic nowadays since every company offers all kinds of perks to attract and motivate workers.
 With that said, the truth is, you can’t surprise an IT engineer with a cool ping-pong table, a private gym, or a luxury lounge anymore.
 It’s all good, of course, but obviously not enough.

 Another issue that’s widely discussed and that has a huge impact on how a team function is a diversity within a team and within a company.
 Not just nationalities, religions, and even age, but also when it comes down to gender.